How to Create a User in Linux [With Examples]

 id john

-The group that the user is being added to must already exist for this operation to be successful.
+NOTE: The group the user is being added to must already exist for this operation to succeed.

 #4.
 Create a Linux user and assign multiple groups